 - I. National Federation of State High School Association (NFHS) Wrestling Rules shall apply to TAPPS Wrestling.
-TAPPS RULES REQUIRE THAT TATTOOS MUST BE COVERED BY TAPE OR THE UNIFORM AT ALL TIMES. - II.
-The TAPPS State Wrestling Meet The meet shall be rotated to a different city and host school each year.
-This shall be determined by a majority vote within the TAPPS Head Coaches' meeting during the present State Meet seeding meeting.
-Coaches that are in good standing with the TAPPS Executive Board will be able to make their one vote for the hosting school/city.
-It should not be scheduled back to back weekends in the same city or school as to stay in alignment of the proceeding Texas Prep State Championships.
+TAPPS RULES REQUIRE THAT TATTOOS MUST BE COVERED BY TAPE OR THE UNIFORM AT ALL TIMES WHEN NOT COMPETING ON THE MAT. - II.
+The TAPPS State Wrestling Meet TAPPS shall determine the location of the state meet.
+Efforts shall be made to place the TAPPS state meet at a location separate from the current year Prep State meet.